 Key Distinction Between J-1 and H-1B Visas

 J-1 exchange visas are really intended for individuals who will participate and/or promote knowledge, skills or interchange in the field of education, sciences, arts.
 These categories include scholars, scientists, college students, medical graduates, professors, etc.

 In order for it to be an interchange, it’s expected for the individuals to exit the United States once the program has reached its completion and return to his/her home country.
 The H-1B visa, on the other hand, is an employment category for an organization to hire non-immigrants who will exercise their skills in a specialty occupation.

-Since J-1 to H-1B processing time can vary from case to case, we recommend you discuss your case personally with a lawyers.
+Since J-1 to H-1B processing time can vary from case to case, we recommend you discuss your case personally with a lawyer.